A Conspiracy of Paper: Synopsis

 The novel's story is told in the form of a first-person memoir penned by Benjamin Weaver (born Lienzo), London-born son of Portuguese Sephardic Jewish parents.
 After a successful career in bare-knuckle boxing, Weaver has found a new calling as a 'thief-taker'—roughly equivalent to a modern private investigator.
 Believing that his estranged father died in a tragic accident, Weaver is shocked when a prospective client claims that the 'accident' was, in fact, murder.
 Weaver's subsequent investigation involves him in the new London financial world of banks, stocks, speculation, violence and scandal leading up to the world's first stock-market crash, the South Sea Bubble.
 In order to solve the mystery, he must learn the inner workings of this new world of paper money.
 The murder investigation moves toward its conclusion in lock-step with the accelerating frenzy of the Bubble's final days.

 A sub-plot involves Benjamin's gradual reintegration, after years of estrangement, into his family's community and traditions.
 This gives the author the opportunity to introduce the Lienzo family, and their struggles to survive and prosper as Jews and foreigners in 18th century London.
 Benjamin finds added incentive to rejoin his family when he meets the beautiful Miriam, widow of his cousin and now living in his uncle Miguel's household.

-Eventually, Weaver goes back to live in the Jewish area of Dukes Place, regularly attends Sabbath prayers at the Synagogue and strictly refrains from consuming pork.
-As referenced in David Liss' extensive personal note at the end of the book, this parallels the author's own personal development - raised as a completely secular Jew in the present-day US and deciding as an adult to keep some of the observances of Judaism.
+Eventually, Weaver goes back to live in the Jewish area of Dukes Place, feeling less out of place there than anywhere else.
+As referenced in David Liss' extensive personal note at the end of the book, this slightly parallels the author's own personal development - raised as a completely secular Jew in the present-day US and deciding as an adult to keep some of the observances of Judaism.